sifis-home/wp2-documents/wp2-deliverable-2.2/apis-labels.md

 Besides informing the end user about app's behaviour and possible risks, the app label seamlessly integrates with user-defined policies.
 This means that if the label of a given API would violate the rules defined by the user, its execution is automatically denied.
-For example, if a user defined a policy which reads as "No device that may cause fire can be turned on remotely", and the app label contains the `turnOnOven` API, the app is installed, but the execution of that API is prohibited at runtime.
+For example, if a user defined a policy which reads as "No device that may cause fire can be turned on remotely", and the app label contains the `turnOnOven` API, the app can be installed, but the execution of that API is forbidden at runtime.

 # Tags List